Business Analyst Quick Start¶

 You can use the Prepare recipe for data cleaning and feature generation in a visual and interactive way.

-In a Prepare recipe, the inferred meanings for each column allow Dataiku DSS to suggest relevant actions in many cases.
+In a Prepare recipe, the inferred meanings for each column allow Dataiku to suggest relevant actions in many cases.
 Let’s see how this works for a date column.

 The name of the output dataset,